taviso/ctftool/README.md

-print           - Print a string. consent         - Invoke the UAC consent dialog. reg             - Lookup a DWORD in the registry.
+print           - Print a string. consent         - Invoke the UAC consent dialog. reg             - Lookup a DWORD in the registry. gadget          - Find the offset of a pattern in a file. section         - Lookup property of PE section.
 Most commands require a connection, see "help connect". ctf>
 ```